 Recommendations: CeraVe Cleansing Bar and Body Wash, Neutrogena Creamy Cleanser, Cetaphil Restoraderm Body Wash, CLn Body Wash

 All moisturizers are not created equal.
-Using a ceramide-based moisturizers is very important as they help restore the skin’s natural barrier.
+Using ceramide-based moisturizers is very important as they help restore the skin’s natural barrier.
 These moisturizers contain a mixture of the natural constituents of the skin, therefore acting as a replacement for the components lost during eczema flares.
-Moisturizers are one of the most important aspects of skincare.
+Moisturizers are one of the most important aspects of skin care.
 Additionally, it is best to use a cream or ointment over a lotion, as lotions contain alcohol which may lead to further skin irritation and pain.
 Use liberal amounts of moisturizer while only partially rubbing it in on the entire skin’s surface prior to bedtime for the greatest moisturizing effect.
 In severe cases of eczema, plastic wrap (Saran wrap) may be used to wrap the affected area over the moisturizer to increase penetration of the product.
 Placing the moisturizer in the refrigerator may help to decrease the sensation of itch, therefore further decreasing the damage to the skin’s barrier.
-Lastly, if the skin is severely inflamed, we recommend using an ointment-based moisturizer as they tend to have more moisturizing effect, while simultaneously acting as a temporary skin barrier.
+Lastly, if the skin is severely inflamed, we recommend using an ointment-based moisturizer as they tend to have a more moisturizing effect, while simultaneously acting as a temporary skin barrier.

 We recommend the following:

 *Recommendations: CeraVe Cream, CereVe Healing Ointment, Cetaphil Restoraderm Lotion, Aveeno Eczema Therapy